Colonial Harlans Helped Mason & Dixon

 In the spring, they worked as far west as the Susquehanna River.
 By fall, they had reached North Mountain.
 When winter set in, Mason returned alone to spend time with the Harlans while Dixon went to Philadelphia.
 Six weeks later Mason was off traveling too.

-their consent, they worked on the Degree until October, then left to complete
+worked on the Degree until October, then left to complete their

 Mason and Dixon returned to England on September 11, 1768.
 They never again worked together.
 Dixon returned to County Durham where he died in 1779.
 Mason continued to work for the Greenwich Observatory until after the Revolutionary War, then returned to Philadelphia with his second wife, Mary, and eight children, but he was already ill.
 He died October 25, 1786, and was buried in Christ Church burying ground.